Music Director & Conductor: Empire State Youth Orchestra

 Photo: Anne-Marie Gorman Doyle

-Colombian conductor and composer Carlos Ágreda is the Music Director of the Empire State Youth Orchestra. Ágreda first came to international attention when he reached the third round in the Cadaqués Orchestra International Conducting Competition in 2013 at the age of 22, the youngest of the short-listed candidates, and has since collaborated with orchestras such as the BBC Philharmonic, Manchester Camerata, Curtis Symphony Orchestra, Liverpool Mozart Orchestra and Opera Philadelphia.
-An advocate of new music, Ágreda has appeared at London’s Wigmore Hall for a programme of works by British composer Jonathan Harvey as well as at the New Music North West Festival and Cabrillo Contemporary Music Festival.
-Forthcoming highlights include his inaugural season with the Empire State Youth Orchestra, and concerts with the Orquesta Sinfónica Nacional de Colombia and Orquesta Filarmónica de Medellín.
-As a composer, Ágreda has won several prizes, with many of his works performed by the leading professional orchestras in Colombia.
-He was formerly a Conducting Fellow at the Curtis Institute of Music under the mentorship of Yannick Nézet-Séguin and also studied at the Royal Northern College of Music under Clark Rundell and Mark Heron.
+Colombian conductor and composer Carlos Ágreda is Music Director of the Empire State Youth Orchestra who first came to international attention when he reached the third round in the Cadaqués Orchestra International Conducting Competition.
+He has since collaborated with orchestras such as the BBC Philharmonic, Manchester Camerata, Curtis Symphony Orchestra, Liverpool Mozart Orchestra and Opera Philadelphia.
+As a composer, Ágreda has won several prizes, with many of his works performed by leading orchestras in Colombia.
+An advocate of new music he has programmed and performed works by contemporary composers at London’s Wigmore Hall and Cabrillo Contemporary Music Festival. Ágreda was formerly a Conducting Fellow at the Curtis Institute of Music under the mentorship of Yannick Nézet-Séguin and studied at the Royal Northern College of Music.

 Described as “a major career in the making” by Seen and Heard International, Colombian conductor and composer Carlos Ágreda is noted for his dynamic presence on the podium and breadth of repertoire, with musical interests ranging from opera and choral to contemporary and Latin-American music.
 Currently Music Director and Conductor of the Empire State Youth Orchestra, Ágreda was formerly a Conducting Fellow at the Curtis Institute of Music under the mentorship of Yannick Nézet-Séguin.
 He was also previously the Music Director at Corporación Coral y Orquestal de Colombia.